Face mapping is an invaluable tool for diagnosing acne. So get prepared for a really long post focusing on…face mapping for acne!

 - Bladder inflammation is indicative of SYSTEMIC inflammation – reduce inflammatory foods, INCREASE anti-inflammatory foods (leafy greens, fatty fish, turmeric)

 - Bladder is ALSO triggered by stress, especially HEART emotion.
-If you are fighting, going through a break-up, if there is any stress caused by relationships or love, then deal with it.
+If you are fighting, going through a break-up, if there is any stress caused by relationships or love, it is possible you might need to process this more fully.

 Again, initially, this seems to have nothing to do with acne.
 But heart is aggravated by stress, grief, unresolved emotion and connected to blood and life force.
 Low life force can cause energetic stagnation, which can cause physical stagnation, poor lymph function, and toxic build up.
 If you show heart, here are some tips: